angular/angular/aio/content/guide/upgrade.md

 # Upgrading from AngularJS to Angular

-_Angular_ is the name for the Angular of today and tomorrow.
+_Angular_ is the name for the Angular of today and tomorrow.<br />
-_AngularJS_ is the name for all v1.x versions of Angular.
+_AngularJS_ is the name for all 1.x versions of Angular.

 AngularJS apps are great.
 Always consider the business case before moving to Angular.